Ria424/developers-animatesdk-docs/Element_object/Element8.md

 #### Usage

-*element.left*
+element.left

 #### Description

-Read-only property; a float value that represents the left side of the element.
+Read-only property; `float`; a float value that represents the left side of the element.
 The value of *element.left* is relative to the upper left of the Stage for elements that are in a scene and is relative to the symbol’s registration point (also *origin point* or *zero point*) if the element is stored within a symbol.
 Use [Document.setSelectionBounds()](../Document_object/Document9658.md) or [Document.moveSelectionBy()](../Document_object/Document160.md) to set this property.

 #### Example